-Introduction A rich aesthete, a therapist, and a manager walked into a university… It sounds like the setup for a joke, but it is no laughing matter.
-These three characters have quietly shaped the moral logic of many contemporary universities and show no signs of leaving.
-In After Virtue, Alasdair MacIntyre diagnoses modern culture as …
+Introduction A rich aesthete, a therapist, and a manager walked into a university… and made it their home.
+It is a poor punchline, but then this is no joke: these three characters have quietly shaped the moral logic of many contemporary universities and show no signs of leaving.
+In After Virtue, Alasdair MacIntyre diagnoses modern …

 Today there is almost constant talk in universities of excellence: excellence of institutions, of staff, and even of students.
 A quick search of the University of Edinburgh website yields teaching and research excellence (including the Research Excellence Framework), academic excellence, Exemplars of Excellence in Student Education, VLE Excellence, Tercentenary Awards for Excellence, the Centre for …